utilmeta/utilmeta-py/docs/en/guide/migration.md

 service.mount(flask_app, '/v1')
 ```

-So when you access `GET/v1/hello` it, it will still be processed by `hello_flask` the routing function.
+So when you request `GET /v1/hello`, it will still be processed by `hello_flask` routing function of flask.

 ### Starlette (FastAPI)

-Similar to Flask, accessing Starlette (Fast API) only needs to mount the core application usage `mount`.
+Similar to Flask, integrate Starlette (Fast API) only needs to mount the core application using `mount`.

 ```python  hl_lines="22"
 from fastapi import FastAPI